ToshioCP/Gtk4-tutorial/src/sec21.src.md

 tfe7/tfewindow.ui
 @@@

-This XML file is almost same as before except template tag and "action-name" property.
+This XML file is almost same as before except template tag and "action-name" property in buttons.

 GtkButton implements GtkActionable interface, which has "action-name" property.
 If this property is set, GtkButton activates the action when it is clicked.